TypeStrong/typedoc/README.md

 TypeDoc runs the TypeScript compiler and extracts type information from the generated compiler symbols.
 Therefore you don't have to include additional metadata within your comments, TypeScript specific elements like classes, enumerations or property types and access modifiers will be automatically detected.

+All comments can contains markdown.
+TypeDoc uses the Marked (https://github.com/chjj/marked) markdown parser and HighlightJS (https://github.com/isagalaev/highlight.js) to highlight code blocks within markdown sections.
+Additionally you can link to other classes, members or functions using double angle brackets.

 The documentation generator currently understands these javadoc tags: